So Monday night was the annual awards evening for the East Midlands region of the MPA (a national trade association for professional photographers).

 This flash-lit portrait of Ryan and Laura at The Sculpture Gallery, Woburn, received a merit in the ‘wedding’ category…

 This portrait of John was also awarded a merit in the ‘wedding’ category.
 It was taken in a small Travel Lodge hotel room.
 Just goes to show that you don’t need an obviously beautiful location to get great wedding photography.
-Just someone who sees beauty in everything ♥
+Just a photographer who sees the best of everything.

 There’s a separate category for documentary wedding photography called ‘reportage wedding’.
 This photo taken at the end of Ryan and Laura’s first dance won a merit…